Right now you are probably over the moon that you have met that special someone who you want to spend the rest of your

 1. Discuss how you are handling money and careers

 One of the most essential wedding preparation tips if for you and your spouse to discuss how you plan to handle your finances.
 Will you be sharing a bank account?
-Who will be responsible for the making a budget and who will pay the bills or will these tasks be shared?
+Who will be responsible for making a budget and who will pay the bills or will these tasks be shared?

 The average American carries $7,950 in credit card debt and $25,745 in student loan debt.
 So, it is worth asking if your partner has any outstanding loans or debt so that you can work that into your budget before it becomes a nasty surprise.